Choose your country to see the products for your location

 Tissue: genomic DNA isolated from human peripheral whole blood.

-Application: CDKL5 deficiency disorder, FOXG1 syndrome, early infantile epileptic encephalopathy 1 (EIEE1) and atypical Rett syndrome.
+Application: CDKL5 deficiency disorder, and FOXG1 syndrome.

-CE-marked and registered for in vitro diagnostic (IVD) use in selected territories.
+IVDR certified and registered for in vitro diagnostic (IVD) use in selected territories.
+Not all targets are for IVD use.

 Intended purpose